-Encourage customers to leave reviews for your business at the end of your service call.
+Encourage existing customers to leave reviews for your business at the end of your service call.
 Explain that reviews and referrals are the lifeblood of your business.
 Hand them a card with your preferred review sites and thank them for their time.
 Alternatively, send a follow-up email after the job is complete.
 Ask specific questions to entice customers to leave more detail than just a five-star rating.

 Avoid offering freebies or discounts in exchange for reviews.
 Many platforms probit incentives in exchange for reviews because of the potential to skew the review data.